Getting Back to Even

 How to Get Back to Even

 Then, you must actively trade your 5-10 positions when they no longer work.
-Huh?

 Own “safe” dividened paying stocks.
 He goes so far as to say that this is the best defense for getting back to even.
 On offense, of course, you might want to own tech stocks.
-Like this mobile internet thing which is a new product cycle.
+Like this mobile internet thing, which is a new product cycle.
 These tech stocks can be “10x tsunamis.”
 Own:

 AAPL – you got to love this, the split-adjusted price of Apple was 3 bucks in 2009.

-PALM – Ok, this one went extinct in 2012
+PALM – Extinct in 2012

 How to Get Back to Even

 Don’t sell low.
 When you have the money, buy everything (the total US stock market) and never sell it.
-Look back at when you bought it.
-Remember, it has no value today (the number isn’t important).
-It only has value the day you buy it and the day you sell it.

 His Stock Picks

-Just for fun, let’s look at Kramer’s dirty dozen stocks he picked back in 2009.
+For fun, let’s look at Kramer’s dirty dozen stocks he picked back in 2009.

 CAT – a good, solid call.